tuananhc/A2I2-internship/README.md

         Here's my problem:

-        "<p>How do I print access the entries in a Pandas Dataframe by position?</p>"
+        "<p>How do I access the entries in a Pandas Dataframe by position?</p>"

         Find a solution for the problem, and put everything inside a function called "myFunc1".
         Make sure all relevant and required libraries are imported.